LoreCip/LQG-BH-Collapse/README.md

 \end{cases}
 $$

-for the following initial condition
+for various initial condition.
+The main focus is the Oppenheimer-Snyder collapse, in which they are

 $$
 \begin{cases}